Learn the different types of lighting in interior design and tips on how to light up every room in your home!

-- Try flanking table lamps on either side of your sofa on end tables, buffet, entry table, and bedside tables.
+- Try flanking table lamps on either side of your sofa on end tables, buffet, entry tables, and bedside tables.

 - On a design aspect, they do not always need to be matching.
 Try similar sizes but different styles for a more eclectic or informal look.

-- If you want to try something a little different.
+- Suppose you want to try something a little different.
 Try placing a lamp in your kitchen or bathroom to create a cozier feel.

 - Don’t let cord outlets dictate where you can place a lamp.
 Run cords under furniture (but not under rugs) and around the edge of a wall.
 Try placing a basket or floor plant in front of an outlet to hide the cords.

 Task Interior Lighting